 - If using vegan sausage, briefly heat it on the stove or in the microwave while the rice sits.

-- Remove lid, fluff rice with a fork, and stir in the beans.
+Remove lid, fluff rice with a fork, and stir in the beans and sausage.
 Serve topped with scallions.

 Nutrition information does not include vegan sausage, since there's so much variation among brands.